calccrypto/OpenPGP/README.md

 All these different types are able to read in any PGP data, but will cause problems when used.
-The `meaningful` function in these PGP objects is provided to make sure that the data contained is meaningful.
+The `meaningful` function in these PGP objects is provided to make sure that the packet sequence contained is meaningful.

 `CleartextSignature` does not inherit from PGP and cannot read non-Cleartext Signature data.